carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > ## Definitions
 >
-> Classification - text
+> Classification - The task in supervised learning when the class is a category.
+> The goal of classification is to predict which category each sample belongs to.
 >
-> Classifier - text
+> Classifier - A specific model or algorithm which performs classification.
+>
+> Regression - The task in supervised learning when the class is numeric.
+> Instead of predicting a category, here the value of the class variable is predicted.
 {: .callout}